-Bill Adams, the university’s Moran Professor of Conservation and Development, and visiting Department of Geography researcher Shane McCorristine say cryptozoology as it’s called can be a force of good.
+Bill Adams, the university’s Moran Professor of Conservation and Development, and visiting Department of Geography researcher Shane McCorristine say cryptozoology, as it’s called, can be a force for good.

 One reason they cited is that there are still a huge number of “undescribed” animals around the world.
 For example, more than 400 new mammals have been identified since 1993.

 There are thought to be a huge number of undiscovered species around the world.
 The pair said in their article, titled ‘How the search for mythical monsters can help conservation in the real world’: “Cryptozoology involves rampant speculation and unconventional surveying methods.

 “But controversial new ‘findings’ can inspire a renewed quest to better map out the natural world.”

 As an example, they pointed to the case of the spiral-horned ox, a cryptid where the debate around it “pulled together historic accounts, local folklore, and samples of museum specimens”.